ericaraujophd/25fa-social-modeling/netlogo/index.md

 - Designed specifically for modeling social phenomena
 - Large community of non-CS users
 - Extensive library of existing models to learn from

+### Learning Approach

+This course uses a **learning-by-doing** approach:

+- Start with exploration and experimentation
+- Build understanding through hands-on activities
+- Progress from simple concepts to complete models
+- Focus on visual and conceptual understanding first

 ## Tutorial Structure